 Known as the "Voice of NOAA's National Weather Service," NWR is provided as a public service by the National Oceanic and Atmospheric Administration (NOAA), part of the Department of Commerce.
 NWR includes more than 1000 transmitters, covering all 50 states, adjacent coastal waters, The picture of the gold colored radio in the heading of this page is just one example of an NOOA radio which has a variety of other functions.

 FRS - The Family Radio Service (FRS) is a private, two-way, short-distance voice and data communications service for facilitating family and group activities.
 The most common use for FRS channels is short-distance, two-way voice communications using small hand-held radios that are similar to walkie-talkies.
+These radios work fine with a clear line of sight but when we add in trees or buildings the become much less effective, quickly.
+If you are out on a lake or some other flat surface without any objects blocking them, these radios are great but we seldom find ourselves in that situation, especially in an emergency.
 The service is licensed-by-rule so the general public can use the devices without having to obtain a license and channel sharing is achieved through a listen-before-talk etiquette.
 These range in price from about $20 - $100

 GMRS - GMRS stands for General Mobile Radio Service - The main difference between FRS and GMRS is power.
 Any radio with 2-Watts or less is classified as FRS and you don't need a license to use it.
 Any radio with over 2-Watts and up to 50, is classified as GMRS.
 You do need a license to operate GMRS -The following is an excerpt directly from the FCC website.